Staff and Trustees

 Kenneth D. Weeks Jr.Weeks is Director of Physician Services with Novant Health-Presbyterian Medical Center and is one of the few Cardiovascular Specialists in the United States who is also certified in sleep medicine by the American Board of Internal Medicine.
 Formerly, he was a cardiologist and researcher with Mid Carolina Cardiology, which he co-founded.
 Weeks grew up in Rocky Mount, N.C., and graduated from Davidson College and Duke Medical School, after which he completed his Residency in Internal Medicine and Fellowship in Cardiology at Walter Reed Army Medical Center.
-He has served as a Trustee of Davidson College and as Board Chairman of Novant Health.
-Weeks is an instructor and mentor for the pre-medical program at Davidson College, and is on the Medical Advisory Council for Duke University Medical Center.
+He has served as a Trustee of Davidson College, as Board Chairman of Novant Health, and is a former Governor of the N.C.
+Chapter of the American College of Cardiology.
 He is an Advisory Board Member of Project Life and a Board Member of Physicians Impact Fund at Presbyterian Hospital Foundation.

 Judy WoodruffWashington, DC

 Judy WoodruffWoodruff is a co-anchor and managing editor for the PBS NewsHour.
 She has worked as a White House correspondent at NBC News, chief Washington correspondent for the MacNeil/Lehrer NewsHour and anchor of “Inside Politics” at CNN.
 She also was anchor of the PBS documentary series, “Frontline with Judy Woodruff.”
 Woodruff is a founding co-chair of the International Women’s Media Foundation, and she serves as a Trustee of the Freedom Forum, the Newseum and the Urban Institute.
 Previously, she served on the Duke University Board of Trustees.